 - 11. The Americans with Disabilities Act (ADA) became effective January 26, 1992.
 I (we) have not made a specific survey or analysis of this property to determine whether the physical aspects of the improvements meet the ADA accessibility guidelines.
 Since compliance matches each owner's financial ability with the cost-to cure the property's potential physical characteristics, the real estate appraiser cannot comment on compliance with ADA.
 A brief summary of the subject's physical aspects is included in this report.
 It in no way suggests ADA compliance by the current owner.
 Given that compliance can change with each owner 's financial ability to cure non-accessibility, the value of the subject does not consider possible non-compliance.
 Specific study of both the owner's financial ability and the cost-to-cure any deficiencies would be needed for the Department of Justice to determine compliance. - 12.
 The appraisal is to be considered in its entirety and use of only a portion thereof will render the appraisal invalid. - 13.
 This report may not be relied upon by anyone other than the client without the previous written consent of Seevers Jordan Ziegenmeyer. - 14.
 Neither all nor any part of the contents of this report (especially any conclusions as to value, the identity of the appraiser, or the firm with which the appraiser is connected) shall be disseminated to the public through advertising, public relations, news, sales, or any other media without the prior written consent and approval of Seevers Jordan Ziegenmeyer.
 Seevers Jordan Ziegenmeyer authorizes reproduction of this document in the Official Statement for bond financing purposes. - 15.
-The liability of Seevers Jordan Ziegenmeyer and its employees/subcontractors for errors/ omissions, if any, in this work is limited to the amount of its compensation for the work performed in this assignment. - 16.
-Acceptance and/or use of the appraisal report constitute acceptance of all assumptions and limiting conditions stated in this General Assumptions and Limiting Conditions. - 17.
+Acceptance and/or use of the appraisal report constitute acceptance of all assumptions and limiting conditions stated in this General Assumptions and Limiting Conditions. - 16.
 An inspection of the subject property revealed no apparent adverse easements, encroachments or other conditions, which currently impact the subject.
 However, the exact locations of typical roadway and utility easements, or any additional easements, which would be referenced in a preliminary title report, were not provided to the appraiser.
 The appraiser is not a surveyor nor qualified to determine the exact location of easements.
 It is assumed typical easements do not have an impact on the opinion(s) of value as provided in this report.
-If, at some future date, these easements are determined to have a detrimental impact on value, the appraiser reserves the right to amend the opinion(s) of value. - 18.
+If, at some future date, these easements are determined to have a detrimental impact on value, the appraiser reserves the right to amend the opinion(s) of value. - 17.
 This appraisal report is prepared for the exclusive use of the appraiser's client.
-No third parties are authorized to rely upon this report without the express consent of the appraiser. - 19.
+No third parties are authorized to rely upon this report without the express consent of the appraiser. - 18.
 The appraiser is not qualified to determine the existence of mold, the cause of mold, the type of mold or whether mold might pose any risk to the property or its inhabitants.
 Additional inspection by a qualified professional is recommended.